obo/nezapico/sensor-server/README.md

 - Record temperatures from mid and top tank thermometer along with what our sensor says.
 - Run ``make`` to plot temp-correlations.tab.

+# Updates

+## 2024-01-20

+- when water limit == -1, disable it and use only house requirement, for winter mode

 # Temperatures correlations